sileod/unigram/README.md

 ## Pre-loaded grammars

 We feature pre-written grammars including:
-- `tinypy_grammar`, reproducing the [tinypy](https://github.com/MarwaNair/TinyPy-Generator), a synthetic toy grammar of python for LLM training
+- `tinypy_grammar`, reproducing the [tinypy](https://github.com/MarwaNair/TinyPy-Generator), a synthetic toy grammar of python for LLM training/evaluation
-- `FOL_grammar`, a sophisticated grammar for first order logic aligned with simplified English
+- `FOL_grammar`, a sophisticated controlled grammar for first order logic aligned with simplified English
 - `arith_grammar` (a simple grammar for arithmeics)
 - `regex_grammar`, a grammar generating regular expressions